platan/idea-gradle-dependencies-formatter/README.md

 If you need to paste XML with maven dependency into gradle file without modification, please use `Paste Simple` action.

+Note: This feature was added to IntelliJ IDEA in version 2016.3.
+It converts a single maven dependency at once and handles only simple cases.

 ## Development

 Build: